The Strategic Importance of IT Recovery Planning

 March often highlights the idea of luck.
 In business leadership, however, success is built on process, not chance.

-Direct Answer: Well-run businesses do not rely on luck for IT recovery because structured backup systems, documented processes, and defined recovery timelines protect revenue and operational continuity.
+Direct Answer: In practical terms, businesses cannot rely on luck for IT recovery; structured backup systems, clear documentation, and defined recovery timelines ensure operational continuity and protect revenue.

 The False Confidence of “We’ve Been Fine”

-Many organizations believe their systems are resilient because no major incident has occurred.
+Many companies assume their systems are resilient simply because no major incident has occurred.

 The Cost of Reactive Recovery